Overview

 Project overview

-We're building a new Disability Discrimination Act (DDA) compliant pontoon at Charles Clarke Park in Mooloolaba.
+We're building a new Disability Discrimination Act (DDA) compliant pontoon.
 This will allow people of all abilities to access and paddle the Mooloolah River kayak trail using non-motorised watercrafts including kayaks, canoes and stand up paddle boards (SUP).
 The pontoon will have built in features to allow for assisted and unassisted access to the water.

-Charles Clarke Park has been chosen as the first location to receive a specialist pontoon as it:
+Charles Clarke Park was chosen as the preferred location to receive a specialist pontoon as it:

 As far as we are aware, this structure will be the first of its kind in southeast Queensland – and possibly Australia.
 Other structures we have researched either have: